firebase/firebase-admin-node/docgen/markdown/firebase-admin.messaging.multicastmessage.md

+{% extends "_internal/templates/reference.html" %}
+{% block title %}MulticastMessage interface{% endblock title %}
+{% block body %}
-Payload for the admin.messaing.sendMulticast() method.
+Payload for the [Messaging.sendMulticast()](./firebase-admin.messaging.messaging.md#messagingsendmulticast) method.
 The payload contains all the fields in the BaseMessage type, and a list of tokens.

 <b>Signature:</b>